olavrenin-data-scientist/solid-garbanzo/week-06/week-6-study-qs.md

 5. **Example of Exponential Growth:**
    - What happens to the execution time of an algorithm when it exhibits exponential growth as the input size increases?
    - Why would an algorithm with exponential growth be impractical for large datasets?

-These questions focus on both conceptual understanding and practical application.